really-not-lavacat/dtbo-lk2nd/README.md

+Minimal dtbo partition.

+Supported devices:

-Minimal dtbo partition for Redmi 7 (xiaomi-onclite).
+- Redmi 7 (xiaomi-onclite).
+- Redmi 7A (xioami-pine)

 Used for lk2nd and mainline kernel.